AjinkyaBhutkar98/RailwayHub/README.md

 4. **Access APIs**

-   * Swagger / Postman collection included for API testing.
+   * Swagger/Postman collection available for testing.
    * Example endpoints:

-     * `POST /auth/login` → Authenticate user with JWT
+     * `POST /auth/login` → Authenticate user/admin with JWT
      * `GET /trains?page=0&size=10` → Paginated list of trains
      * `POST /tickets/book` → Book a train ticket
+     * `POST /admin/trains` → Add a new train (Admin only)
+     * `POST /admin/stations` → Add a new station (Admin only)

 ---

 ## 📌 Future Enhancements

-* Role-based admin panel for managing trains and schedules.
+* Role-based admin dashboard UI with analytics.
+* Real-time train tracking integration.
 * Microservices-based refactoring for scalability.
-* Integration with real payment gateways.
-* Email/SMS notifications for booking confirmations.
+* Email/SMS notifications for bookings & cancellations.

 ---

 ## 📖 License

-This project is developed for **learning and demonstration purposes**.
-Feel free to fork, contribute, and enhance.
+This project is developed for **educational and demonstration purposes**.
+Contributions are welcome!

+---